 But have we?
 How do we know when we have made it to “no contact?”

 According to Tudor, we will have to be vigilant for the rest of our lives to guard against the return of the narcissist.

 There are steps we can take to make it difficult to reach us, however, we can’t ensure that there won’t be something that makes the narcissist think of us and want to reach out to us in a way we can’t control.

 How do we know when we are no longer vulnerable to a hoovering attempt no matter what vows we have made in our minds that we are in no-contact?

 I believe there is a fourth stage of breaking up with the narcissist.
 I believe Stage 3 stops at the vulnerable period after first breaking up and before having done the work to process the relationship.

 In the final stage of “breaking up,” we keep pushing forward into our new lives, despite the “freefall” we may feel immediately after the split.
-Although we have just shut the door, we don’t linger on the other side wondering if he or she is on the other side and what we might do if there’s a knock.
+Although we have just shut the door, we don’t linger on the other side wondering if the narcissist is finished with us.
+We don’t live in emotional turmoil waiting to find out if he or she is on the other side and what we might do if there’s a knock.

 We stop seeking answers from the narcissist because we realize he or she doesn’t have them.

-We ask ourselves the hard questions, such as what is so painful to give up about the relationship that is keeping us from moving forward, and we work on letting that go so we can save ourselves.
+We ask ourselves the hard questions, such as what is so painful to give up about the relationship that is keeping us from moving forward, and we work on letting that go so we can save ourselves and be whole again.